ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 April 2005 -- Jordan River Delta

-The Church of the Fish and the Loaves near the Heptagon Springs was about two kilometers west of Capernaum and built to commemorate Jesus' miracle.
+The Church of the Fish and the Loaves is near the Heptagon Springs and is about two kilometers west of Capernaum.
+The church was built to commemorate Jesus' miracle of feeding 5,000 people.

 A Mustard Field Along Highway 87-North Shore of Galilee